algobulls/pyalgotrading/docs/pyalgotrad/prerequisites.md

     ---

 6. **Jupyter Notebook ([Link](https://jupyter.org/install))** - You will use a Jupyter Notebook to connect to the AlgoBulls platform.
-You will upload the strategy, test your strategy (Backtest and Paper Trade), and fetch logs using the notebook.
+You will upload the strategy, test your strategy (Backtesting, Paper Trading or Real Trading), and fetch logs using the notebook.

     ---